Ontario Highway 3: Western segment

 The western segment of Highway 3 begins at the Ambassador Bridge, which connects Canada with the U.S. state of Michigan over the Detroit River.
 The five lane highway travels southeast through Windsor along Huron Church Road, surrounded by residential subdivisions, then curves east along Talbot Road.
 The section through Windsor to Cabana Road is maintained under a Connecting Link agreement.
 Between the E. C. Row Expressway and Howard Ave, Highway 3 runs adjacent to the Rt.
 Hon.
 Herb Gray Parkway portion of Highway 401.
 At Essex County Road 11, Highway 3 enters rural southwestern Ontario, and is dominated by farmland for much of its length through Essex County.
 The now four-laned route becomes divided as it follows the Essex Bypass around the southern edge of Essex, with commercial services lining the highway, primarily on the north side.
 Returning to farmland and narrowing to a two lane undivided road, the highway continues southeast, passing nearby, but avoiding, several small communities that the original highway travelled through.
-After passing Essex County Road 18, the route curves eastward, passing north of Ruthven before entering Leamington along its northern fringe.
+After passing Essex County Road 18, the route curves eastward, passing north of Kingsville before entering Leamington along its northern fringe.
 The western section ends at the southern terminus of Highway 77, where the provincially built but county maintained Leamington Bypass continues east to meet the Talbot Road just east of the town.